 I am Nikki

 What made you want to become a counsellor?

-I had a life changing accident in 2004, I experienced a roller coaster of emotions.
+I had a life-changing accident in 2004, I experienced a roller coaster of emotions.
 I know what depression, anxiety, loss felt like, self-conscious, not good enough one minute, to angry, snappy, bursting into tears at the slightest thing, frustrated that I couldn't walk, and started to experience nightmares, flashbacks, feeling isolated and not knowing who I could talk to.
-People I thought were my friends soon disappeared and distanced themselves, you heard the saying "you soon find out who your friends are when you need someone".
+People I thought were my friends soon disappeared and distanced themselves, you heard the saying "you soon find out who your friends are".

 I had no idea what to do or who to turn too, it was frightening, and lonely, and being made to feel it was all in my head.

 I got passed from doctor to doctor, consultant to consultant and still no idea, what was wrong, or what to do, I continued with the ongoing treatments.
 Tablets, if they didn't work, swapped to another such as Ketamine, Naproxen, Amitriptyline, Gabapentin, Pregabalin, Nortriptyline and the list goes on.

 I decided I had to look at my own fears, hurt and pain and turn it around to give me my own wealth of understanding.
 I went on a pain management course for a month at Bath pain clinic, to help me learn I will always be in pain so I had to change from the pain controlling me to I'm in control of my pain.

 I decided to start a counselling course in 2009 and working my way up the levels, working hard to get where I am today.
 I have had to learn to accept what happened and take control of my life.
 I decided I wanted to be someone who people go to when they are going through a tough time, could turn to, so that's just what I did.

 Have I had counselling at all?